-The 23-year-old will oversee a staff of weed-loving employees who work to enhance entertainment in Miami and infuse nightlife with the sweet aroma of Mary Jane.
+The 23-year-old will manage a staff of weed-loving employees who work to enhance entertainment in Miami and infuse nightlife with the sweet aroma of Mary Jane.

-The club operates on a Bring Your Own Bud (BYOB) policy unlike NJWeedman’s Joint in Trenton which has operated as an underground dispensary for years.
+The club operates on a Bring Your Own Bud (BYOB) policy.
+That’s unlike NJWeedman’s Joint in Trenton, which has operated as an underground dispensary for years.

 The Joint of Miami, located in Miami’s trendy Wynwood Arts District, opened on the Fourth of July weekend.
 Krefriii was thus thrown in the fire, learning to manage a bustling enterprise.
 As the first cannabis consumer-friendly art and music lounge in Wynwood, the location boasts the work of visual artists from across the country and local Miami talent featured in the venue’s indoor and outdoor gallery.
 Nightly entertainment runs the gamut of comedy, spoken word, reggae, hip hop, jazz, and Grateful Dead cover bands.
-With a full bar and a ‘munchie’ food truck on-site, the venue is set up as a haven for cannabis-fueled enjoyment.
+The venue is a haven for cannabis-fueled enjoyment with a full bar and a ‘munchie’ food truck on-site.

 The Family Business of NJWeedman